 5.1.4 There were no 'missing' built facilities that were particularly noted.
-As explained under the previous section, feedback as part of the household survey indicated very little positive support for, and significant opposition to, a surf lagoon and hotel being developed on or near the site of Hurn Court Farm Quarry.
+Feedback as part of the household survey indicated very little positive support for, and significant opposition to, a surf lagoon and hotel being developed on or near the site of Hurn Court Farm Quarry.